 I don’t agree with this.
 All the reasons why I don’t agree with this might be the topic of another entry.

 Suffice to say that my deeply held belief today is that the most important thing you can do (and indeed must do) is to respect yourself.
 Dare I use a phrase from the Woodstock era - to love yourself.
 This is not to say that we should be narcissistic, arrogant or completely self absorbed.
 Instead, it means to have build a foundation of self respect that ones actions can be said to truly come from one’s self (as much as any action can be said to come from a self) instead of a need to fulfill expectations or gain external validation.

 Even if after all this, if your prerogative is still putting other first, that’s fine.
 It will no longer be an obligation.
 It will be an action taken in adherence to deeply personal values.

 I think of the airplane analogy - in case of de-pressurization, secure your own oxygen mask before helping others.
 Lack of oxygen to the brain leads to inability to think.
 This leads to a distorted view of reality.
 Instead of helping, you might end up injuring others instead.

 To bring this back to writing - a chief reason I didn’t publish more is because I was too concerned about what everyone else might think.
 I didn’t think I had anything sufficiently insightful or novel to say.

 But this is not why I write - that is, for the sake of other people.
 I’m writing firstly for myself.
 I write because the words need to come out.
 Because it brings coherence to many loose strands of thought.
 Because I want to.
 Because I need to.
 It would be nice if others found use in these writings but ultimately, that is secondary.

-The entries in this blog might not be unique in a world of plus seven billion tweeting/posting/blogging people but they are uniquely my own.
-And I will be publishing more of it.
-They will be less meta in the future.
-Maybe.
+This is all to say that the entries in this blog might not be unique in a world of plus seven billion tweeting/posting/blogging people but they are uniquely my own.
+And that’s okay.